 It is important for the homeowner to make sure certain protections are included in the short sale agreement.
 Homeowners may also wish to explore their eligibility for cash incentive.
 There have been various news stories regarding homeowners who have received as much as $40,000 to consummate a short sale.

 At the Law Offices of Evan M. Rosen, we understand what terms must be in a short sale agreement to provide necessary protections to homeowners.
 We will work with you and your bank to draft an advantageous short sale agreement that best protects your interests.
-We can also assist you in finding a real estate agent and closing agent who specializes in short sale arrangements to help make the transaction as smooth as possible.
-This makes it easier for you to find a buyer, negotiate with a lender, get the deal done and move on with your life.
+We can also assist you in finding a real estate agent who specializes in short sale arrangements to help make the transaction as smooth as possible.
+This can make it easier for you to find a buyer, negotiate with a lender, get the deal done, and move on with your life.
+Our office can assist with every step of the process, from contracting with the Realtor and negotiating the short sale terms to closing the transaction.

 When negotiating a short sale agreement, there are a few essential issues that the homeowner must address with the lender in order to be protected.
 These issues include: